mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     _We highly recommend including these two options, so that you don't have an unencrypted private key on your system._
     By providing both `--kms-key-id` and `--aws-region`, the script will automatically encrypt the private key, save it as `my-app.key.pem.kms.encrypted`, and delete the unencrypted key, `my-app.key.pem`.
-1. After running that command, the generated cert files will be located on your local machine here: `tmp/tls/`.
-That is, in the same directory as this module, within a new `tmp` folder.
+1. After running that command, the generated cert files will be located on your local machine here: `tls/`.
+That is, in the same directory as this module, within a new `tls` folder.

 If you used the above example, you should see:
 - `ca.crt.pem`: This is the CA public key, or CA certificate, in PEM format.